AdansWorkshop/Cellulith/README.md

 An RP2040 based IoT/cellular device.
 Essentially a cell phone but very bulky.

 # Why it's called "Cellulith"
 Lith means rock or stone.
-For example, the Earths crust is called the lithosphere because its a sphere of rock.
+For example, the Earths crust is called the lithosphere because it's a sphere of rock.

 Cellu comes from cellular, like cellular phone.